 A Ferrari F30000-FX pulls up in the next lane.
 The user has graphite sunglasses and is wearing a gold suit.
-The stunning red beast makes not a sound, but I feel the energetic revving, taunting me into a street race.
+The stunning red beast makes no sound, but I feel the energetic revving, taunting me into a street race.

 She’s right.
-I get out my vape which is pre-packed, and I take a good hit.
+I get out my pre-packed vape, and I take a good hit.
 I feel ok again.

-The light is still red, and I’m starting to wonder if it is broken — I think we all are wondering that.
+The light is still red, and I’m starting to wonder if it's broken — I think we all are wondering that.
 Minutes pass by.
 I would have had enough time to put the hood up if I had known we would be here this long.
 My head is getting sunburned.
 I’m sweating in this fucking sun.
-Mary doesn’t care, she has a big hat.
+Mary doesn’t care.
+She has a big hat.

-A green Beetle is making a rattling sound in the other lane.
-Somethings not right with that.
+A green Beetle is rattling in the other lane — something isn't right with that.
 She needs to get that checked.
 The blonde driving it looks peeved.

 I still think it’s a good name for a pet, but not our son.
 Mary can be persuasive when she is drunk, though, especially when we have both been drinking.